xatkit-bot-platform/xatkit-bot-template/README.md

 - IntelliJ error: `java: incompatible types: com.xatkit.dsl.intent.IntentOptionalTrainingSentenceStep cannot be converted to lombok.val` ➡ You need to enable annotation processing in your project (see image below).
-![Enable annotation processing in IntelliJ](docs/img/enable_annotation_processing_intellij.png)
+![Enable annotation processing in IntelliJ](docs/img/enable_annotation_processing_intellij.png) And if you still get issues, you can also try to indicate *LATEST* as the lombok version to import in the pom file.